SirSahilSingh/hospital-analysis-dashboard/README.md

 ## 🔚 Final Note

 Thank you for exploring the Hospital Analytics Dashboard.
-We hope it adds value to your healthcare data journey — one chart at a time! 📊💙
+I hope it adds value to your healthcare data journey — one chart at a time! 📊💙

 ---